Chasseurs Alpins: Modern unit

 All three battalions are based in cities in the French Alps, thus the name of the units.

+Training includes abseiling and climbing techniques, air assault, artillery observer, camouflaged to fit into the terrains, casualty evacuation, close-quarters battle (CQB), concealed observation posts, counter-sniper tactics (additional training later only for sniper units), defusing and disposal of land mines, evasion and escape techniques, frontline military intelligence gathering, hand-to-hand combat, heavy weapons, joint combat operation with armoured personnel carriers (APCs), marksmanship, maneuver warfare, medical evacuation (additional training later only for mountain search and rescue unit), military communication, military logistics planning, mountain rescue (additional training later for individuals), NBCR on operations in contaminated environments, physical exercise to stay healthy in high and winter areas, raiding with small unit tactics, reconnaissance, small arms and light weapons (SALW), ski mountaineering, tactical first aid, tactical speed shooting, using a military maps and compass, and plus winter and summer mountain leadership and mountain guiding skills completed at the High Mountain Military School (ÉMHM).

-Training includes climbing, Ski mountaineering, plus winter and summer mountain leadership and mountain guiding skills completed at the High Mountain Military School.
-Traditional training included mountain survival skills such as to build an igloo shelter and to sleep in temperatures around 0 °C. Modern troops may be transported in all-terrain VMBs, VACs, (Bandvagn 206) or untracked VAB personnel carriers.
-Personal weaponry includes the FAMAS assault rifle, Minimi machine gun, FRF-2 sniper rifle, PGM Hécate II heavy sniper rifle, and LGI light mortar, while group weapons included the M2 machine gun, LLR 81mm mortar, and vehicle-mounted 20 mm autocannon, plus AT4, Eryx and MILAN anti-tank missiles.
+Traditional training included mountain and winter survival skills such as to build an igloo shelter and to sleep in temperatures around 0 °C. There will also be additional training in desert warfare and urban warfare to give mountain troops the capability to fight in a variety of terrains.

+Modern troops may be transported in all-terrain VMBs, VACs, (Bandvagn 206) or untracked VAB personnel carriers.
+Personal weaponry includes the FAMAS assault rifle, Minimi machine gun, FRF-2 sniper rifle, PGM Hécate II heavy sniper rifle, and LGI light mortar, while heavy weapons group included the M2 machine gun, LLR 81mm mortar, and vehicle-mounted 20 mm autocannon, plus AT4, Eryx and MILAN anti-tank missiles.

 The chasseurs are easily recognised by their wide beret (when not in battle uniform), named the tarte des Alpes (after a type traditional alpine tart).
-Note though that this is also worn by other mountain troops, such as the Alpine infantry, cavalry, artillery, and signals except for the 2ème REG engineers who wear the green beret.
+Note though that this is also worn by other mountain troops, such as the alpine infantry, artillery, cavalry, and signals except for the 2nd Foreign Engineer Regiment (2e REG) engineers who wear the green beret.

 The 16th battalion of chasseurs are not mountain troops and wear the standard French Army blue beret with the chasseur cap badge.

 Current winter uniform consists of 'Tundra' camouflage made in 50/50 ripstop.
 It was specifically created for the Chasseurs & has later been adopted by other French units such as the GCM for winter exercises.